c-hudson/teenymush/README.md

-conf.money_name_plural  |  Plural form of money's name conf.money_name_singlar |  Singular form of money's name conf.starting_money     |  How much money does a player get on @create conf.paycheck           |  How much money does a player get per day on connect conf.linkcost           |  Cost of link conf.digcost            |  Cost of room conf.createcost         |  Cost of object
+conf.money_name_plural  |  Plural form of money's name conf.money_name_singlar |  Singular form of money's name conf.starting_money     |  How much money does a player get on @create conf.starting_room      |  Starting location for new players conf.paycheck           |  How much money does a player get per day on connect conf.linkcost           |  Cost of link conf.digcost            |  Cost of room conf.createcost         |  Cost of object conf.doing_header       |  The default DOING header conf.mudname            |  Name of your MUSH conf.memorydb           |  Set this to 1 to use the memorydb conf.mysql              |  Set this to 1 to use mysql for the database conf.backup_interval    |  How often to dump the memorydb in seconds
 ```

 see http://teenymush.blogspot.in/ for more details.